enspiral/handbook/agreements/working_groups.md

 # Working Groups Agreement

+- [ ] how does a formal WG gets created if there are no catalysts?

 [_Approved: April 2019_](https://www.loomio.org/p/vksIn6z0/we-approve-the-working-group-agreement)

 Working groups are the way we build and maintain Enspiral, if Enspiral were a body, working groups would be the organs.